wcamarao/session.socket.io/README.md

 * Connect 2
 * Socket.io 0.9

-If you're using socket.io 1.0 or newer, this module is not required because socket.io 1.0 has built-in support for middlewares.
+If you're using socket.io 1.0 or newer, this is not required because socket.io 1.0 has built-in support for middlewares.

 ## Quick Start